ivankatliarchuk/renovate-gitlab-bot/renovate/comment_template.md

     - _Performance_: Dependencies do not bloat the application code or prolong CI times unnecessarily
     - _Stability_: Pipelines are passing

+2. If ruby gems or node packages are being upgraded, consider using https://my.diffend.io to compare two versions (e.g. [compare pg_query `2.1.0` and `2.1.4`](https://my.diffend.io/gems/pg_query/2.1.0/2.1.4))

-2. If tests are passing and you've reviewed the updated dependencies, execute pipelines in the [context of the main project][main_context]
+3. If tests are passing and you've reviewed the updated dependencies, execute pipelines in the [context of the main project][main_context]

     This MR is created from a fork, therefore not _all_ jobs (e.g. Danger) might have been executed.
     Instead of hitting MWPS right away, you might want to wait until the pipeline you've just triggered finished.

     _Note_: This might not be available in projects, in that case merging right away is an option

-3. Merge away!
+4. Merge away!

 ## Troubleshooting